matk-agro/NDVI-v1/README.md

 ## About

-Geospatial data automation for agriculture — combining field-level agronomic knowledge with GIS, remote sensing, and Python automation to deliver monitoring tools that are both technically sound and agronomically meaningful.
+Geospatial data automation for agriculture — combining field-level agronomic knowledge with GIS, remote sensing, and Python automation to deliver monitoring tools that are both technically sound and agronomically relevant.